UNMECE231Fall2022/homework-3/README.md

 To see an example of creating a class with multiple files, please see [this](https://github.com/Fviramontes8/UNMECE231Code/tree/main/Classes/IntList).

+## Name of the executable

+So that your code can be tested with GithubActions, the name of the executable should be `run_complex`

 ## More on multiplying and dividing complex number

 For adding and subtracting two complex numbers, you simply need to pair the real parts and the imaginary parts.
 For example: